 The purpose of this site is to provide information that enables individuals to be a part of the solution in combating violence against persons and to provide resources for individuals who were/are a victim of violence.

-The assistant dean for Student Services coordinates efforts to eliminate acts of violence on campus.
-The Student Services, Public Safety, Counseling Services and Human Resources offices develop and contribute to a wide range of programs and events designed to increase awareness about violence against persons.
-Programs are designed to promote healthy relationships and to provide educations about behaviors that enable relationship violence.
-Programs offered by these offices included, but are limited to: sexual misconduct and sexual assault, healthy relationships, self defense and personal safety, and understanding sexual consent.
+The Title IX Coordinator coordinates efforts to eliminate acts of violence on campus.
+The Title IX, Public Safety, Samford Counseling Services and Human Resources offices develop and contribute to a wide range of programs and events designed to increase awareness about violence against persons.
+Programs are designed to promote healthy relationships and to provide education about behaviors that enable relationship violence.
+Programs offered by these offices include, but are not limited to: sexual misconduct and sexual assault, healthy relationships, self defense and personal safety, and understanding sexual consent.
 The programs are structured to meet the needs of specific audiences and can be presented upon request.
 Presentations are intended to encourage audience participation and critical thinking about behaviors associated with relationship violence, as well as providing education about prevention and personal safety.

 Common Myths About Sexual Assault

 Research statistics suggests more than 75% of victims of sexual assaults know their assailant.

 If victims do not fight back, they were not raped